funkshun/msbwt3/README.md

 System Requirements
 ===================

-Msbwt and its modules have been tested under Python 2.7.
-The package is distributed with both Cython and the corresponding C files.
-We recommend using installing Cython prior to installing this package.
+msbwt3 and its modules have been tested under Python 3.8.
+The package is distributed without the C files, so compilation with Cython is required.

 Two Python modules are required to run the code.

-[pysam] - Tested with pysam 0.7.4
+[pysam] - Tested with pysam 0.15.3

 As a wrapper of Samtools, the pysam module facilitates the manipulation of SAM/BAM files in Python.
 Its latest package can be downloaded from:

 	http://code.google.com/p/pysam/

+*NOTE:* As of ```13 January, 2020,``` the PyPi version of pysam does not build for Python 3.8.
+It is recommended to clone the github repository and execute ```pip install .``` in the resulting directory.

 [argparse] - Tested with argparse 1.2.1